How to get a credit card with no credit history

 2. Find out whether you’re pre-approved

 Checking whether you’re pre-qualified or pre-approved for a credit card can be a great way to compare options and gauge your chances for approval.
-Pre-approval at Capital One is quick, and you don’t need a credit score to apply.
+At Capital One, you can check with no impact to your credit scores.

 3. Submit your application